Dynamic Delivery Statistics

 Filtering and organizing the report is done with the controls on the top line of the page.

-Filter by IP address
+Filter by IP address or relay server

 Use the “IP ADDRESS” filter to reduce the data to a single IP address.
 If you’d like to reset to viewing all IP addresses, click the filter again and select “All IP Addresses”.